nicotine-plus/nicotine-plus/doc/PACKAGING.md

 python3 -m pyinstaller packaging/windows/nicotine.spec
 ```

-After the frozen application build finished you can find it in the `dist\Nicotine+` subdirectory.
+When the frozen application has finished building, it is located in the `dist\Nicotine+\` subfolder.

-If you want to run the frozen application you can launch the executable `dist\Nicotine+\Nicotine+.exe`.
+If you want to run the application, you can launch the executable `dist\Nicotine+\Nicotine+.exe`.

-#### Building a NSIS installer from the frozen application
+### Building a NSIS installer from the Frozen Application

 Run the following: